micmejia/bible-dump/AMPC/Malachi/Mal 3.md

-Behold, I send My [^a]messenger, and he shall prepare the way before Me.
-And the Lord [the Messiah], Whom you seek, will suddenly come to His temple; the [^b]Messenger _or_ Angel of the covenant, Whom you desire, behold, He shall come, says the Lord of hosts.
+Behold, I send My messenger, and he shall prepare the way before Me.
+And the Lord [the Messiah], Whom you seek, will suddenly come to His temple; the Messenger _or_ Angel of the covenant, Whom you desire, behold, He shall come, says the Lord of hosts.